cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 Note that a node's mempool can receive a transaction either from a `broadcast_tx_*` RPC endpoint or from a peer.

+This property guarantees the FIFO ordering at any given node, but it cannot be generalised to all the nodes in the network because the property does not hold at the network level.
+Hence, FIFO ordering on the whole system is best effort.

 ### Mempool with QoS

-With the introduction of *transaction classes*, the main goal is to guarantee that certain transactions have lower latency than others.
+The main goal of QoS is to guarantee that certain transactions have lower latency than others.
+Before stating this property, we need to make some definitions.

 :memo: _Definition_: a *transaction class* is a disjoint set of transactions having some common characteristics as defined by the application.

 A transaction may only have one class.
 If it is not assigned any specific class, it will be assigned a *default class*, which is a special class always present in any set of classes.
-Because no transaction can belong to two or more classes, transaction classes form disjoint sets.
+Because no transaction can belong to two or more classes, transaction classes form disjoint sets, that is, the intersection between classes is empty.
 Also, all transactions in the mempool are the union of the transactions in all classes.

 :memo: _Definition_: Each class has a *priority* and two classes cannot have the same priority.
 Therefore all classes can be ordered by priority.

-Now, given these definitions, we want the proposed QoS mechanism to offer the following property:
+Given these definitions, we want the proposed QoS mechanism to offer the following property:

 :parking: _Property_ **Priorities between classes**: Transactions belonging to a certain class will be processed and disseminated before transactions belonging to another class with lower priority.

-Formally, given two transaction classes `c1` and `c2`, with `c1` having more priority than `c2`, if the application assigns via `CheckTx` the classes `c1` and `c2` respectively to transactions `tx1` and `tx2`, then `tx1` will be processed and disseminated before `tx2`.
+Formally, given two transaction classes `c1` and `c2`, with `c1` having more priority than `c2`, if the application assigns the classes `c1` and `c2` respectively to transactions `tx1` and `tx2`, then `tx1` will be processed and disseminated before `tx2`.

-More importantly, as a direct consequence of this property, `tx1` will have a lower latency than `tx2`, because `tx1` will be disseminated faster and it will be included in a block before `tx2`.
+More importantly, as a direct consequence of this property, `tx1` will be disseminated faster and it will be included in a block before `tx2`, thus `tx1` will have a lower latency than `tx2`.
 Currently, it is not possible to guarantee this kind of property.

-:memo: _Definition_: The *latency of a transaction* is the difference between the time at which the transaction was received for the first time by a node, and the timestamp of the block in which the transaction finally was included.
+:memo: _Definition_: The *latency of a transaction* is the difference between the time at which a user or client submits the transaction for the first time to any node in the network, and the timestamp of the block in which the transaction finally was included.

 We want also to keep the FIFO ordering within each class (for the time being):